GearsProgress/Poke_Transporter_GB/README.md

 ## About
 Poké Transporter GB is a transfer tool for created to transfer Pokémon from Pokémon Red, Blue, Yellow, Gold, Silver, and Crystal to Pokémon Ruby, Sapphire, FireRed, LeafGreen, and Emerald.
 Poké Transporter GB is designed to emulate what GameFreak may have released should they persued it.
-Many inspirations were taken from the Pal Park, PokéTransfer Lab, and PokéTransporte to keep a "GameFreak" feeling.
+Many inspirations were taken from the Pal Park, PokéTransfer Lab, and PokéTransporter to keep a "GameFreak" feeling.

 _Poké Transporter GB WILL modify both your generation 3 and generation 1/2 save file.
 The program is designed to not corrupt anything, but if you do not wish to modify your save file then you should bypass this experience._